farazfaraz/bash-scripting-task3/README.md

 ```
 curl http://localhost:8080/health
 ```
-* Or run one of them without curl on your browser
+* Or run one of them without curl on your browser.
+* if you send an address that contains neither index nor health it tells you that the page does not exist.